AC-BO-Hackathon/BOPE-GPT/README.md

 Finally we turned to the pairwise comparison by LLM.
 Basically, we modify the pairwise comparison generation function in the Botorch tutorial section [here](https://botorch.org/tutorials/preference_bo), so that the comparison by utility function can be replaced by the decision of an LLM.

-We explored different cases below: ("" means prompt, [] indicates objective function, and we compare the performance of the two for the optimal values)
+We explored different cases below: ("" means prompt to the LLM, [] indicates objective utility function we tell the EUBO.
+And we compare the performance of the two results for the optimal values to see if LLM can replace numerical decision)
 1. "The four outputs are equally important, and we want to maximize all of them."
 [obj: maximize sum of y1-y4]
 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/9127818f-dced-4d7a-a174-5526bbfea999)